blucey/picobrew-z-api/Picobrew Z API.md

 JSON Request Body:

-* BoilerType: Possible values unknown, only seen 1 (small boiler) so far.
+* BoilerType: Possible values unknown, only seen 1 (small boiler), 0 (big boiler) so far.
 * CurrentFirmware: The current version of the firmware, delimited by periods.

 Example: